Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Syntax

 Neofetch takes full advantage of Bash 3 syntax/features.
-We don't mix and match POSIX syntax with Bash syntax, I keep it consistent throughout.
+We don't mix and match POSIX syntax with Bash syntax, we keep it consistent throughout.

 All functions and variables follow the same naming scheme `example_of_scheme`.
 This makes it a lot easier to find things when working on the script.